burhanmoin1/financialallybackend/README.md

 This is the repository for the backend of the financial ally web app.
-It is created using django, and is using technologies like rest-framework, mongoengine, rest-framework-mongoengine and much more.
+It is created using django, and is using technologies like rest-framework, mongoengine, rest-framework-mongoengine and more.